StefanScott/urweb-color-thing-T/README.md

 - Here the table is named `t` - and in the other repository it is named `thing`

-This code compiles and runs fine!
+The code in this repo (using table named `t`) compiles and runs fine!

-The code in the other does not compile.
+The code in the other repo (idential but using table named `thing`) does not compile.

-The compile error message for the other repository are shown in that repo's Issue 1.
+The compile error messages for the other repository are shown in the other repo's Issue 1.

 Thanks for any help!